cysouw/qlcTokenize/vignettes/tokenize.md

     ## $warnings
     ## NULL

 Now, you can work further with this profile inside R, but we find it easier to write the results to files, then correct/change these files, and use R again to process the data again.
-In this vignette we will not start writing anything to your disk (so the following commands will not be executed), but you should try something like the following:
+In this vignette we will not start writing anything to your disk (so the following commands will not be executed), but you might try something like the following:

 ``` r
 dir.create("~/Desktop/tokenize")